 - Your Application's Session Manager keeps track of the user within your application.
 You will use OpenID Connect to initiate and complete the login, but your application needs to store and track and invalidate the session.

-- Optionally - If your application connects to a third-party identity provider (e.g. Sign in with Google, GitHub, Facebook, ...) that third party provider also maintains a session of the user.
+- Optionally - If your application connects to a third-party identity provider (such as Sign in with Google, GitHub, Facebook, ...) that third party provider also maintains a session of the user.

 A common misconception is that access and refresh tokens represent a user session.
-They do not.
+They don't.

 Let's take a look at a common example: CircleCI/TravisCI/... and GitHub.
 To use CircleCI or TravisCI or similar products, they usually prompt you to sign into GitHub because they need access to your repositories.
 Once access is granted, CircleCI creates a new user account in their database and generates a session cookie (see Application Session Manager above).
 If you now sign out of GitHub, you will make two observations: